Redwood Coast Airport Microgrid

 • A $5 million grant from the California Energy Commission’s California’s Electric Program Investment Charge (EPIC Program), a statewide program which invests in scientific and technological research to accelerate the transformation of the electricity sector to meet the state’s energy and climate goals

-• Funding via RCEA’s CCE Program, thanks to a $6 million loan from the USDA
+• Funding via RCEA’s CCE Program, supported by a first-in-kind $6 million loan from the USDA

 Why a microgrid at the airport?

-Although the ACV airport is known for being particularly foggy, it is actually a logical place for the planned solar array for a number of reasons.
+Although the ACV airport is known for fog, it is actually a logical place for the planned solar array for a number of reasons.

 1. Available land: Airports have available land that cannot be developed for other uses, but can be used for solar energy generation.
 Many other airports have chosen to place solar panels on their property, including the Sacramento, Denver, and Pittsburgh airports.
 Solar panels are designed to absorb light, and the array will be properly positioned and treated with a special coating to minimize glare and ensure pilot safety, in compliance with Federal Aviation Administration requirements.